Southwest Florida Eagle Cam

 - The nest camera faces South East.

 - The pair relocated the nest from across the street to its current location for the 2006-2007 nesting season.
 This nest is labeled LE026-B of the Florida State Monitoring Program.
-It has been monitored at this location for 8 years.

 Please join us on the Southwest Florida Discussion Forum and share your observations, click below.